Aloompa/abstract/README.md

 import { abstract } from "@aloompa/abstract";

 const getPerson = abstract(async id => {
   // ...
-Code to get the person from database
+Code to get the person from the database

   return {
     id,